At the time, a Star Wars holiday special seemed like a good idea.

 Ultimately, this team created one of the strangest, most embarrassing chapters in the history of of Star Wars; the kind of production so confusing and surreal that it's literally incredible.
 The special aired only once, on November 17th, 1978, and was panned by fans and critics alike.

-Below, you can watch seven of the most absurd, over-the-top moments from Star Wars' infamous holiday incarnation—because when something is this weird, it deserves to be remembered.
+Below, you can watch seven of the most absurd, over-the-top moments from the infamous Star Wars holiday special—because when something is this weird, it deserves to be remembered.

 Yes, Chewbacca’s son is named Lumpy.
 No, that's not the weirdest part of this scene.

 You might remember the Millennium Falcon's holographic chessboard from the original films.
 Well, it turns out that apparatus is not just for playing games.

 At one point in the Holiday Special, Lumpy’s grandfather, Itchy, turns this device on to entertain the small Wookiee child with an interpretive dance routine that will haunt your dreams forever, like a nightmarish version of Cirque du Soleil.

 Malla learns to cook bantha rump